Reading time: 9 min.

 While over 50% of UK men are now wearing beards [1], not all of them are fortunate enough to be able to achieve luxurious facial hair.
 If you are one of the lucky ones who can grow a full, healthy beard, it’s natural to want to flaunt it.

-A lush, long beard can be incredibly masculine and appealing.
+A beard can transform your appearance, making you look more masculine.
 But at the same time, it can take a lot of work and commitment to keep it looking great.
-However, you’ll be happy to learn that there are certain facial hairdos which require less special attention than others, especially if you have good beard grooming practices.
+However, you’ll be happy to learn that there are certain beard shapes which require less special attention than others, especially if you have good beard grooming practices.

-And if you’ve always dreamt of wearing a look that requires full facial hair but couldn’t fix your patchy beard, worry not.
+And if you’ve always dreamt of full facial hair but couldn’t fix your patchy beard, don’t worry.
 You don’t have to settle for a bad beard.
 There are a variety of treatments out there that can help you out.
-You may even be eligible for a beard transplant, which can permanently give you the lush facial hair you desire.
+You may even be eligible for a beard transplant, which can permanently give you the facial hair you desire.

 This article will tell you everything you need to know about full beard styles, such as:

-• What a full beard is, and how you can tell you have one
+• What a full beard is, and how to tell if you have one

-• The easiest to maintain full beard styles
+• The best low maintenance full beard styles

 • Simple ways to keep your full beard in tip-top shape